skanda-vasishta/LAL/README.md

 3. Select add team, then choose a team, the draft pick you want to trade away, and the recepient of that pick.
 Since teams need not give away picks all the time, the pick receipient is not automatically added to the trade, but you can easily add that team to send a pick back.
 4. You can add only up to 4 "sending" teams in the trade, and each of those sending teams can send picks to any other team.
 5. Validation exists if fields are left empty, so you will be alerted if you leave something blank.
 6. Evaluate trade will evaluate the trade, and save trade will save the trade for your profile.
+You can also try using the AI trade analysis assistant, which has information about the current trade.
+Ask questions like "Who won this trade?" or "Who lost this trade?", or "Who are some prospects in 2025 that can be drafted with the first pick?"
 7. You can view all saved trades in the saved trades tab in the sidebar, where you can also edit and delete these trades.